Federal Requirements Study Guide for the PTCB Exam

 Restricted Drug Programs

 Some medications can be harmful if taken by the wrong patients, such as people who are pregnant or have a specific disease that would be a contraindication for use of that drug.
 As such, certain potentially harmful medications have specific criteria that must be met before the prescription can be filled.
-Also, certain over-the-counter medications like pseudoephedrine have strict quantity limits to cut down on the potential for illegal misuse.
+Also, certain over-the-counter (OTC) medications like pseudoephedrine have strict quantity limits to cut down on the potential for illegal misuse.

 Pseudoephedrine

 The Combat Methamphetamine Epidemic Act of 2005 (CMEA) places restrictions on the sale, storage, and record requirements for products containing ephedrine, pseudoephedrine, and phenylpropanolamine.
+This act dictates the following:

-• The maximum amount that can be bought by an individual customer is 3.6 grams per day and 9 grams in a 30-day period.
+• The maximum amount that can be bought by an individual customer is 3.6 grams per day and nine grams in a 30-day period.
 Note that this refers to the base chemical, not the overall tablet strength of the product.

 • An electronic or written logbook must be kept detailing the personal information of the person purchasing the product and quantity, strength, date, and time of the product sale.